muskankumar/TWOHT/README.md

 8. Logo size increase
 9. Title font change
 10. Logo and Title to be brought a little down - only by 3 to 4 px

+31 Dec 24
+- required SVG Logo for good view (if available)